solyoma/FalconBoard/README.md

     A project file *FalconBoard.sln* file is included for VS 2019.
   - On Linux use the .pro files provided.

+*Installation*:
+  No installation necessary.
+Copy the executable (and if you don't yet have them the Qt and Microsoft redistributables)
+    into any folder.
+State of the programs are saved into *.ini files.
+On windows these are inside the users AppData\Local\FalconBoard folder, on linux under the hidden .falconboard folder inside the user's home directory.

+*Uninstalling*:
+    Delete the folder containing the program and optionally delete the configuration directories described above.

 *Releases*
   For each release there are two compiled Windows-version ZIP files in 'Releases'.
 One with all the Microsoft and Qt redistributables required